FLYDE

 FLYDE selected for the AWS ISV Accelerate Program

-FLYDE is proud to announce its acceptance into the Amazon Web Services (AWS) Independent Software Provide (ISV) Accelerate Program, a co-sell initiative for AWS Partners that provide software solutions that run on or integrate with AWS.
+FLYDE is proud to announce its acceptance into the Amazon Web Services (AWS) Independent Software Provider (ISV) Accelerate Program, a co-sell initiative for AWS Partners that provide software solutions that run on or integrate with AWS.
 This milestone reflects FLYDE’s technical excellence, customer commitment, and alignment with AWS best practices—following a rigorous vetting and approval process.

 The AWS ISV Accelerate Program is an exclusive program for software providers that meet high technical and business standards.
 Gaining acceptance into the program means that FLYDE’s platform has been carefully evaluated by AWS for its scalability, security, and performance within the AWS ecosystem.